Tuition and fees are based on average costs for Resident, Non-Resident, and International students for the 2025-2026 academic year.

 The student’s cost to attend college, known as “cost of attendance,” includes tuition and fees, as well as such living expenses as food, housing, and transportation while attending school.
 The school estimates the cost of attendance following guidelines established by federal regulation.

-Financial need is determined by an equation that balances the cost of attendance with the student’s expected family contribution.
-The federal government computes the expected family contribution from information provided on the FAFSA application.
-When the expected contribution is less than the cost of attendance, the student has demonstrated a “need” for financial assistance.
+Financial need is determined by an equation that balances the cost of attendance with the student’s student aid index (SAI).
+The federal government computes the SAI from information provided on the FAFSA application.
+When the SAI is less than the cost of attendance, the student has demonstrated a “need” for financial assistance.

 Cost of Attendance